-- Notify the designated KIPP SoCal Public Schools Official or other designee about the information request. - KIPP SoCal Public Schools Designated Official request.
+- Notify the designated KIPP SoCal Public Schools Official or other designee about the information request. - KIPP SoCal Public Schools Designated Official

-Cesely Westmoreland, Esq Registered In-House Counsel KIPP SoCal Public Schools 3601 E. 1st Street Los Angeles, CA 90063 213.489.4461; cwestmoreland@kippsocal.org
+Cesely Westmoreland, Esq Registered In-House Counsel KIPP SoCal Public Schools 1933 S. Broadway Suite 1144 Los Angeles, CA 90007 (213) 489-4461; cwestmoreland@kippsocal.org

-• Provide students and families with appropriate notice and a description of the immigration officer's

-- Document any verbal or written request for information by immigration authorities. - Unless prohibited, provide students and parents/guardians with any documents issued by the immigration-enforcement officer.
+- Provide students and families with appropriate notice and a description of the immigration officer's request. - Document any verbal or written request for information by immigration authorities. - Unless prohibited, provide students and parents/guardians with any documents issued by the immigration-enforcement officer.